All Episodes

 I always found it interesting when people in the audience say something.

-So it it it it goes goes on and on.
+So it goes on and on.

 She says there are all kinds of people in the State Department that are just fed up.

-They're just dis just a di just they're the beside themselves.
+They're just beside themselves.

-Uh she goes on to talk about how so many people want to resign from the State Department, but they can't because they all have mortgages and they all have kids in school.
+She goes on to talk about how so many people want to resign from the State Department, but they can't because they all have mortgages and they all have kids in school.

 It's just not fair.